 In the event the confirmed significant emergency or dangerous situation involving an imminent threat to the health or safety of the campus community occurs after normal business hours, campus police will be responsible for sending emergency text messages through the MoBull system.
-In the event campus police is not able to initiate a MoBull message, authorized users in Technology Services, University Communications and Marketing (UCM), EM, Facilities Planning and Management or the Administration may broadcast messages.
+In the event campus police is not able to initiate a MoBull message, authorized users in Technology Services, University Communications and Marketing (UCM), and Emergency Management may broadcast messages.
 Such emergency notifications will include information that will enable members of the university community to take actions to protect themselves, including information about the type of incident, location, and instructions on what actions to take, and other safety information or tips.